Aatmaj-Zephyr/Learning-Python/README.md

 ______
 Hi all!👍 I am launching a brand new blog series for self-learning python.
 Learn python from the scratch!
 Have fun while learning Python in an easy way.

 These blogs will be published on the Dev.to platform.
-Here is the hyperlink.
+[Here](https://dev.to/aatmaj/launching-the-learning-python-course-5f31) is the hyperlink. 😁

 All code, exercise solutions and relevant material will be on this Git repo.